jvff/linera-protocol-archive/examples/fungible/README.md

 Before using the token, a source and target address should be selected.
 The source address should ideally be on the default chain (used to create the token) and one of the accounts chosen for the initial state, because it will already have some initial tokens to send.
-The target address should be from a separate wallet due to current technical limitations.
+The target address should be from a separate wallet due to current technical limitations (`linera service` can only handle one chain per wallet at the same time).
 To see the available chains in the secondary wallet, use:

 ```bash
 linera --storage "$LINERA_STORAGE_2" --wallet "$LINERA_WALLET_2" wallet show